BerkeleyHCI/PolymorphicBlocks/getting-started.md

   This is the starting point that allows the file to run as a Python script, and you can treat it as magic.

 Try building the example now:
-- **If not using the IDE**: run `python blinkly_skeleton.py` from the command line.
-  If all worked, this should create a folder `PolymorphicNlocks/blinky_skeleton` with a netlist `BlinkyExample.net` inside.
 - **If using the IDE**: look for the run icon ![run icon](docs/ide/ide_run_button.png) in the gutter (with the line numbers) next to `class BlinkyExample`.
   1. Click it.
      _Make sure that you're using the run icon associated with `class BlinkyExample`, not the file, and not `if __name__ == "__main__"`._